eban5/aws-developer-exam-notes/notes-main.md

 ## AWS X-Ray

 Service that collects data about requests that your application serves, and provides tools you can use to view filter, and gain insights into that data to identify issues and opportunities for optimization.

+`<App with X-Ray SDK installed> sends JSON to <X-Ray Daemon> listening on UDP, send JSON to <X-RAY API>, visualizes in <X-Ray Console>`

+SDK:
-- Client handlers to instrument AWS SDK clients that your app uses to call other AWS services.
+* Client handlers to instrument AWS SDK clients that your app uses to call other AWS services.
-- An HTTP client to use to instrument calls to other internal and external HTTP web services.
+* An HTTP client to use to instrument calls to other internal and external HTTP web services.
-- X-Ray integrates with Java Go Node Python Ruby .NET
+* X-Ray integrates with Java Go Node Python Ruby .NET -> anything supported by Lambda

-- The X-Ray SDK applies a sampling algorithm to efficiently trace and provide a representative sample of the requests that your application serves.
+> The X-Ray SDK applies a sampling algorithm to efficiently trace and provide a representative sample of the requests that your application serves.
 This can be utilised post the data is being successfully being sent to X-Ray and in no way helps us in determining the cause of failure to send the data to X-Ray.

-# KMS
-manaaged services to create and control encryption keys
+IAM rules:
+Create an IAM role with write permissions and assign it to the resources running your application.
+AWSXRayDaemonWriteAccess includes permission to upload traces.

+If your Lambda function runs on a schedule, or is invoked by a service that is not instrumented, you can configure Lambda to sample and record invocations with active tracing.

 # CI / CD